How free shall trade ever be

 An example: mining certain substances requires those who want to do so to follow a whole Smorgas Bordet of rules.
 You can’t waste the environment for starters.
 In any developed country, you will also have to pay an army of consultants and other paper pushers to keep the long-tail happy.

-So, whats the long tail?
+So, what’s the long tail?

-Every project in a developed country attracts a lot of activists that pretend they have nothing but the best interest of others in mind.
+Every project in a developed country attracts a lot of activists who pretend they have nothing but the best interest of others in mind.
 To make sure, they need to produce a study and you need to pay them if you want your project to go ahead.
-Its a very modern form of blackmail and in a developed economy, that’s a very potent way to make some extra money on the side.
+It’s a very modern form of blackmail and in a developed economy, that’s a very potent way to make some extra money on the side.

 What’s the solution?